Mental Health and LGBTQ+ History Month

 It is important to note that those with mental health difficulties may relate to other factors in life and not necessarily linked to their LGBTQ+ identity.

-Some further reading you night find helpful:
+Some further reading you might find helpful:

 More about working in care